iFairPlay22/quarkus-ai/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Results

+Hello!
+What's my name?
+And what's my favourite color?

+> \<think>
+> Okay, let's see.
+The user asked,
+> "Hello!
+What's my name?
+And what's my favourite color?"
+And they mentioned that their name is Ewen.
+So first, I need to answer both parts of the question.
+>
+> Wait, the name part is straightforward.
+They told me their name is Ewen, so I can just say that.
+But the favorite color part requires using the function.
+I called the favouriteColour function with the username "Ewen" and got the response "blue".
+So I should relay that information back.
+>
+> I need to make sure I address both questions: confirming their name and stating their favorite color.
+Let me structure the response clearly.
+Maybe start with a greeting, mention the name, and then the color.
+Keep it friendly and concise.
+> \</think>
+>
+> --> Hello, Ewen!
+Your favorite color is blue. 😊 <--

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: